arangodb/velocypack/examples/API.md

 dumper.dump(s);
 ```

-The `Dumper` also has an `options` attribute that can be used to control
+The options can also be used to control whether forward slashes inside strings
-whether forward slashes inside strings should be escaped with a backslash
+should be escaped with a backslash when producing JSON.
+The default is to not
-when producing JSON.
-The default is to not escape them.
-This can be changed
+escape them.
+This can be changed by setting the `escapeForwardSlashes` attribute
-by setting the `escapeForwardSlashes` attribute of the Dumper's `option`s:
+in the options.

 ```cpp
 Parser parser;